FWuermse/grw/docs/proof.typ

     *Proof Resulting from ORew*

-    When a previous rewrite occurrd, we have to consider two sub-cases.
+    When a previous rewrite occurred, we have to consider two sub-cases.
 Either the rewrite occurred on the very first argument $e_0$ and thus constructs a pointwise relation chain or some arguments of $e_1 space dots e_n$ were rewritten in which case we must consider a respectful chain.

     In the case of the successful rewrite on $e_1 space dots space e_n$, we obtain the desired proof $r_tau space (e_0 space dots space e_n space e_(n+1)) space (e_0 space space e_1 ' space dots space e_n ' space e_(n+1))$ given the newly created carrier relation $r_e_(n+1) : mono("relation") space alpha_(n+1)$ and identity proof $p_e_(n+1) : r_e_(n+1) space e_(n+1) space e_(n+1)$.
 When combined like the following, the proofs of `ORew` and `Rew` are already of equal type, and the assumption *(1)* holds directly: